On the stability of stochastic jump kinetics: Stochastic stability

 \section{Stochastic stability}

 We now consider the properties of the stochastic jump SDE \eqref{eq:SDE}.
 For convenience we start by collecting all assumptions in Section~\ref{subsec:ass}.
-In the stochastic setting the requirements for existence and uniqueness are slightly stronger than in the deterministic case such that the one-sided bound \eqref{eq:nlinreq} needs to be augmented with an unsigned version, implying the assumption of at most quadratically growing propensities.
+In the stochastic setting the requirements for existence and uniqueness are slightly stronger than in the deterministic case such that the one-sided bound \eqref{eq:nlinreq} needs to be augmented with an unsigned version, implying essentially the assumption of at most quadratically growing propensities.
 We demonstrate that this assumption is reasonable by constructing a model involving cubic propensities and with unbounded second moments.
 On the positive side we show in Section~\ref{subsec:moments} that the assumptions are strong enough to guarantee finite moments of any order during finite time intervals.

 We prove existence and uniqueness of solutions to the jump SDE \eqref{eq:SDE} in Section~\ref{subsec:wellposed}.
-A sufficient condition for the existence of asymptotic bounds of the $p$th order moment is given in Section~\ref{subsec:flow} where we also derive some basic perturbation estimates.
-With these in mind and as an illustration, we treat in Section~\ref{subsec:application} a model which displays a particularly dramatic response when subject to parameter perturbations.
+A sufficient condition for the existence of asymptotic bounds of the $p$th order moment is given in Section~\ref{subsec:stability} where we also derive some stability estimates.